zsoldosp/django-performance-testing/README.rst

 Performance testing for Django through your automated tests.

-Performance testing is often left to do towards the end of a project, if at all.
-In other aspects of software development, we have learned already that more frequent feedback on smaller chunks of changes is much better, e.g.: TDD, CI, DevOps, Agile, etc.
+Don't leave performance testing until the end of the project!
+We have learned already that more frequent feedback on smaller chunks of changes is much better, e.g.: TDD, CI, DevOps, Agile, etc.

-This library tries to do the same for performance testing - integrating it seemlessy into your existing development cycle, without requiring you to do anything differently than before (beyond fixing failures, of course!).
+This library helps by providing performance testing from the start - integrating it seemlessy into your existing development cycle, without requiring changes to your development workflow.

 Unlike regular performance testing tools (`ab`, `tsung`, etc.), this libary relies on indirect (proxy) indicators to performence - e.g.: the number of queries executed.
 It's a good rule of thumb that the more SQL there is, the slower it will be.
+And this way "performance" testing won't be slower than your normal tests!
+(Disclimer: while this tool is useful, classic performance testing is still recommended!)

 Setup
 =====